 How much does it cost to store precious metals?

 This depends on your chosen storage solution.
 If you elect to store your investment in a safe, either at home or at a bank, these costs can vary.
-In terms of storing with Royal Mint Bullion, we offer a transparent pricing structure and believe that we offer a cost-effective storage solution.
+In terms of storing with The Royal Mint, we offer a transparent pricing structure and a cost-effective storage solution.

 What form of bullion should you buy?

-With The Royal Mint, your options essentially consist of coins, bars or Signature Gold.
+Your options essentially consist of coins, bars or digital precious metals.
 Each of these forms have both advantages and disadvantages, and the choice is very much dependent on the requirements and individual circumstances of the purchaser.
 With this said, the decision between coins and bars is often dependent on the funds which are available to the buyer; coins tend to be cited as being more suitable for those making a modest outlay while bars offer a more straightforward means of acquiring larger quantities.

-Some of the other considerations which are often cited are –
+Furthermore, some of the other considerations which are often cited are:

-- Resale – When investing in bullion, one of the first questions asked by many is – “how do I resell it?” as if you choose to take delivery of your purchase, at some point you may wish to liquidate it.
-As bullion coins also have a certain numismatic quality (they may also be desirable to coin collectors, for example), they may be easier to sell than bars, as bars tend to be sold for their intrinsic value only.
+When investing in bullion, one of the first questions asked by many is “how do I resell it?”, as if you choose to take delivery of your purchase, at some point you may wish to liquidate it.
+As bullion coins also have a certain numismatic quality (they may also be desirable to coin collectors for example), they may be easier to sell than bars, as bars tend to be sold for their intrinsic value only.
 If you choose to store your gold purchase with us in The Vault, you may sell it back to us at any time using the website.
-Similarly, Signature Gold can be sold back to The Royal Mint whenever you choose, as we are also able to store it on your behalf, meaning that this is an attractive option for many investors.
+Similarly, digital precious metals can be sold back to The Royal Mint whenever you choose, as we are also able to store it on your behalf, meaning that this is an attractive option for many investors.

-- Purchase premium – In terms of the cost, it is usually the case that as the quantity of bullion increases, the purchase premium decreases.
+In terms of the cost, it is usually the case that as the quantity of bullion increases, the purchase premium decreases.
 Bars are likely to carry a lower premium as you move upwards from 1 g, though the premium for coins tends to be higher.
-However, due to the lower storage and manufacturing costs, our lowest priced premium product is currently Signature Gold.
+However, due to the lower storage and manufacturing costs, our lowest priced premium product is currently digital precious metals.

-- VAT status – A wide range of bullion products are exempt from VAT and are classed as VAT free for non-VAT registered private individuals.
-These products include our gold coins; The Sovereign, the gold Britannia, gold Queen’s Beasts and gold Lunar Bullion as well as The Royal Mint Refinery minted and cast gold bars.
-In contrast to this, Silver Bullion coins and bars are both sold subject to VAT at the standard rate.
-You can find out more about this in our article which explains the details behind tax on bullion.
+A wide range of bullion products are exempt from VAT and are classed as VAT free for non-VAT registered private individuals.
+These include all of our gold coins (such as The Sovereign & Britannia) and bars (such as our RMR & Britannia bar ranges).
+In contrast to this, silver and platinum bullion coins and bars are both sold subject to VAT at the standard rate.